Zoneomics Logo

 W5 = Module width (curb to curb), double loaded aisle

-VP = Projected vehicle length, perpendicular to aisle
+VP = Projected length, perpendicular to aisle

 O = Overhang clearance